Video Guide:

 Add an Existing Rock (from another Team)

 Rocks can sometimes impact multiple teams in your org.
-If there is a Rock that already exists on another Team and you'd like it to appear on another Team's page, you can add it using the Add Existing Rock option
+If there is a Rock that already exists in another team space you can add it using the Add Rock --> Existing option

 Select the Team the Rock currently is on then select the Rock name from the Item dropdown.